spacekookie/SuperUI/README.md

 # SuperUI

-A powerful dependency-injection UI toolkit for LibGDX, allowing you to write sleek, structured and modular UI code for your games in Java.
+A powerful UI toolkit for LibGDX, allowing you to write sleek, structured and modular UI code for your games in Java.

-## Installation
+### Installation

 This repo provides a gradle project that you can either build once and include as a `.jar` in your project or add as a subproject to your build/ test tree.

-## Usage
+### Usage

 SuperUI structures UI scenes into three elements: